 MetaTrader 4 has one noticeable feature not offered by easyMarkets platform.
 Expert Advisors (EAs) is a type of software or tool that can automate trading strategies on traders’ behalf through the use of robotics.
 While traders can choose MT4 by easyMarkets to use EAs, it is suggested brokers with better spreads be considered.

-Overall, easyMarkets platform has numerous risk management features that make it ideal of inexperienced or risk-averse traders.
+Overall, easyMarkets platform has numerous risk management features that make it ideal for inexperienced or risk-averse traders.

 When traders are selecting a broker, it’s important for them to consider what features they are after.
 If clients don’t require risk management features, then we recommend Axi because of the NexGen features they offer.
 If clients do require risk management, then we recommend easyMarkets.